Lab1717/espminerjson/README.md

 ## Overview
 This project is an Arduino-based solution that fetches miner data from a local miner API, obfuscates sensitive fields, and then sends the data to a JSONBin cloud storage.
 It utilizes Wi-Fi to communicate with the miner device and the JSONBin API to store the data remotely.
 The primary use case is for securely storing miner information in a centralized JSONBin without exposing sensitive data such as BTC addresses, SSID, and MAC addresses.

+You can view your miner data via this ur: https://api.jsonbin.io/v3/b/REPLACE-WITH-YOUR-BINID

 ## Features
 - **Fetch Miner Data**: Retrieves system information from a local miner (e.g., via API at `http://192.168.0.106/api/system/info`).
 - **Obfuscation**: Obfuscates sensitive fields (e.g., BTC addresses, SSID, MAC addresses) before storing them in JSONBin.